shanelord01/hass-firewalla-ng/README.md

 Requires **Alarm Sensors** to be enabled in options.

-In **Developer Tools → Actions**, select `Firewalla: Delete Alarm` and use the entity picker to choose the alarm's binary sensor — no need to find internal IDs.
+In **Developer Tools → Actions**, select `Firewalla: Delete Alarm` and use the entity picker to choose the alarm’s binary sensor — no need to find internal IDs.

 In automations or scripts: